CY-Zhang/Multislice/Readme.txt

 	make

-to compile everything with icc compiler
+to compile everything with icc compiler on Condor system

 	make atompot
 	make autoslice